f-gate/kv-trie/README.md

 # kv-trie

-This is the start of a larger distributed project yet to be named.
+This is to be used in a future p2p state machine project where i have implemented raft consensus and plugged it into libp2p.
+This Trie structure will then be used as the persistant state.
+Probably unneccesary, type 1 fun.

 None if it is meant to be exceptionally quick or efficient but i will try to maintain a sense of the aesthetic.
-It is simply a trie.
 Built to be as generic as i can feasibly imagine it :).
-Currently implemented for use in libp2p as a "Memory Store" as it implements that trait. -[ongoing, unfinished]
+Currently implemented for use in libp2p as a "Memory Store" as it implements that trait. -[ongoing, unfinished, waste of time]

+The Remove method prunes as it goes, making it more memory efficient but slower.
+The main issue is using the recursive type in a Box, i need to explore using other smart pointers, for this primitive implementation it will do.

+i have left the old benchmarks as antiquity.
 ```
-V3 Benches in release mode {
+V3 Benches in release mode 19/11/22 {
     Get elapsed: 1.23µs
     Insert elapsed: 4.29µs
     Second insert to same key() elapsed: 609.00000ns